 The first base map (LF National) product suite was developed using Landsat data circa 2001.
 Since landscape change never ceases, LF National products were updated regularly to more accurately represent current conditions and account for landscape disturbances (LF 2008, 2010, 2012, and 2014).
 With a base map that is over 15 years old, it was time to remap the landscape.

-LF Remap is designed to produce vegetation and fuels data that inform wildland fire and ecological decision systems.
-The Program’s consistent methodologies and processes incorporate current satellite imagery, contemporary data sources, and the latest software and hardware technologies.
-The resulting LF Remap products will offer significant improvements to all previous LF versions.
+LF Remap was designed to produce vegetation and fuels data that inform wildland fire and ecological decision systems.
+The Program's consistent methodologies and processes incorporate current satellite imagery, contemporary data sources, and the latest software and hardware technologies.
+The resulting LF Remap products offer significant improvements to all previous LF versions.

 Improvements in image compositing, tiling algorithms, plus faster computing hardware ensures LF data will remain relevant.
-To achieve this, LF Remap is leveraging the Landsat archive, lidar data, and user contributed field plot data compiled into the LF Reference Database (LFRDB), to create the new base map vegetation products.
+To achieve this, LF Remap leveraged the Landsat archive, lidar data, and user contributed field plot data compiled into the LF Reference Database (LFRDB), to create the new base map vegetation products.
 Learn more about contributing plot data for future mapping efforts.